anisotropela/plotdat/README.md

 `> plotdat file.dat`

-Make a scatter plot of column 4 vs. column 1 with a logarithmic x axis:
+Make a scatter plot of column 4 vs. column 1 with a logarithmic x axis, using the header as labels:

-`> plotdat file.dat -s -ycol 3 -xlog`
+`> plotdat file.dat -s -l -ycol 3 -xlog`

+Note that the syntax for "column 4" is `-ycol 3`, as is standard for Python.

 Get help